-There are many reasons one would need or want a slice seeding service.
+There are many reasons one would need or want a overseeding service.
 Athletic fields, thin lawns, lawns that were attacked by insects or fungus, planting a new lawn and the list goes on.
-The major benefit in slice seeding over conventional seeding is that you get direct seed to soil contact.
+The major benefit in overseeding over conventional seeding is that your goal is to get direct seed to soil contact.
 When you overseed a lawn, broadcasting seed across the surface is a good idea in trying to thicken your lawn.
 However, you need to have good contact with the soil for the seed to germinate.
-Slice seeding slices into the soil with steel blades creating furrows that the seed is then dropped into.
-Beyond that with our slice seeding service we also apply a starter fertilizer of slow release nutrients.
-This is something most starter fertilizers do not contain.
-The goal is to feed the plant longer than usual to further develop the plant and its roots.
+There are many types of overseeding: Core Aeration & overseeding, Slice Seeding, verticutting and many more.

-If you are having slice seeding done to your property there isn’t much in the way of preparation that you need to do.
-Since slice seeding is designed to slice into preexisting soil and turf grass the only thing you should be looking to prepare for are debris in the lawn, large rocks that need to be removed and keeping the grass short.
-We recommend before slice seeding is performed that you mow your lawn at about 1″ in height.
-This will allow the slicer blades to easily slice into the soil and through any thatch that is currently there.
-In addition, it will give the new seedlings a head start as you will be “shocking” the existing grass by mowing it so short.
+If you are having an overseeding service provided to your property, there isn’t much in the way of preparation that you need to do.
+Since overseeding is designed to expose preexisting soil in turf grass the only thing you should be looking to prepare for are debris in the lawn, large rocks that need to be removed and keeping the grass short.
+We recommend before overseeding is performed that you mow your lawn at about 1″ in height or shorter.
+It will give the new seedlings a head start as you will be “shocking” the existing grass by mowing it so short.
 This will stunt the growth of the existing grass and allow the seedlings more of a chance to grow by themselves before you have to mow the existing grass plants.
-Beyond moving debris and mowing your areas to be sliced short, you are ready!
+Beyond moving debris and mowing your areas to be seeded short, you are ready!

 Simply walking across new seedlings can be enough to dislodge the shallow roots and stop the new growth completely.
 It is extremely important that you wait as long as possible before walking or disturbing the new plants.
 KEEP THE DOGS AWAY!
 Dogs will surely destroy the new seedlings and it is your job to protect your new grass plants until they have time to mature.
 It might be a good idea to cordon off the sections of lawn that were seeded in an effort to keep people and animals away.

-This Orbit watering device costs around $45 at Lowes.
+This Orbit watering device costs around $50.
 Here is a link.
 There are many different types you can get but for larger areas this is the best bang for the buck.
 Simply screw it on to your faucet attach 4 or less hoses and sprinklers on the end of each hose.
 Set them up in the areas that were seeded, set the timer and you are set.
 Walk away and know that your lawn will be watered exactly as it should be.
 The only work you’ll need to do is remove and reset the sprinklers when you mow.
 The small investment upfront will save you money and frustration in the end.
 Larger areas are more difficult to water and these little devices make the headache go away.
-When you set your timer, you’ll want to set it for around 6am, 12am and 6pm.
-Make sure you set each of the 4 zones (if you use this model) for approximately 15min per zone.
+When you set your timer, you’ll want to set it for around 6 am, 12 am and 6 pm.
+Make sure you set each of the 4 zones (if you use this model) for approximately 15 min per zone.
 After that you can set the daily schedule to Monday, Tuesday, Wednesday, Thursday, Friday, Saturday & Sunday.
-Your grass doesn’t take weekends off so make sure your timer is set for the each day of the week.
+Your grass doesn’t take weekends off so make sure your timer is set for each day of the week.
 After watering like this for around 14 days, you should really start seeing the seedlings now.
 Keep going… if the grass blades are above 1″ you can back off to two times a day.
-Once they reach 3″ you should be able to increase your watering time to 25min in the morning and a quick 15min soaking in the afternoon.
+Once they reach 3″ you should be able to increase your watering time to 25 min in the morning and a quick 15min soaking in the afternoon.
 Now the roots are getting deeper and are not going to dislodge as easily.
 After you mow for the first few times, you can then back off watering to once every 2 or 3 days.
 Just make sure the soil is moist at about 2 – 3 inches deep where the roots are.

 The type of sprinkler this woman is using is what we recommend.
 It’s a gentle rain like pattern that slowly rocks back and forth across a rectangular area.
 DO NOT USE THE SPIRAL TYPE SPRINKLERS.
 The ones that spin around and then back to the start position will “pressure wash” the seed away and push it off the soil surface.
 You may end up getting grass to germinate but you will definitely have a ring around where the majority of water hits the ground where nothing will grow.
 Just remember, you are looking for as natural as possible.